Home

 1st Grade Halloween - party or no party - there’s going to be action!

-After all, today is Halloween, but we were not having a 1st grade Halloween party.
-(But they would get a treat.)
+After all, today is when some folks celebrate Halloween, and although we were not having a party, the kiddos would get a treat.

 At the appointed time, Ms. Rambets and her students DID NOT simply arrive and knock on the door.
 NO WAY!